syne-tune/syne-tune/docs/source/tutorials/developer/trial_scheduler_api.rst

-In this section, we have a closer look at the :class:`~syne_tune.optimizer.scheduler.TrialScheduler` API, and how a scheduler interacts with the trial back-end.
+In this section, we have a closer look at the :class:`~syne_tune.optimizer.scheduler.TrialScheduler` API, and how a scheduler interacts with the trial backend.

 Interaction between TrialScheduler and TrialBackend
 ---------------------------------------------------